Polyphemus: Artistic representations

 Arnold Böcklin pictures the giant as standing on rocks onshore and swinging one of them back as the men row desperately over a surging wave (see below), while Polyphemus is standing at the top of a cliff in Jean-Léon Gérôme's painting of 1902.
 He stands poised, having already thrown one stone, which barely misses the ship.
 The reason for his rage is depicted in J. M. W. Turner's painting, Ulysses Deriding Polyphemus (1829).
 Here the ship sails forward as the sun breaks free of clouds low on the horizon.
 The giant himself is an indistinct shape barely distinguished from the woods and smoky atmosphere high above.

 Possible origins

+The upright bison-man (far-right) depicted in one of the prehistoric paintings at the Cave of the Trois-Frères is possibly, according to one interpretation, a proto-Polyphemus figure.

 Folktales similar to that of Homer's Polyphemus are a widespread phenomenon throughout the ancient world.
 In 1857, Wilhelm Grimm collected versions in Serbian, Romanian, Estonian, Finnish, Russian, German, and others; versions in Basque, Sámi, Lithuanian, Gascon, Syriac, and Celtic are also known.
 More than two hundred different versions have been identified, from around twenty five nations, covering a geographic region extending from Iceland, Ireland, England, Portugal and Africa to Arabia, Turkey, Russia, and Korea.
 (Note: For examples of the story from the Caucasus, see "Legends About Shepherds, Including Cyclops Legends".)
 The consensus of current modern scholarship is that these "Polyphemus legends" preserve traditions predating Homer.

+It has also been theorized that the story of Polyphemus originated during the Paleolithic and is connected to the prehistoric guardian-type figure of the "lord of animals".
+Similar tales have also been identified among several indigenous North American peoples.